Azure/Azure-Proactive-Resiliency-Library/docs/content/services/networking/expressroute-circuits/_index.md

 ## Recommendations Details

-### ERC-1 - Implement two or more ExpressRoute circuits for each ExpressRoute Gateway, connecting through diverse peering locations
+### ERC-1 - Implement two or more ExpressRoute circuits for each ExpressRoute Gateway connecting through diverse peering locations

 **Impact: High**